endernoke/linkedingest/README.md

    sh ./scripts/start.sh
    ```

 5. The app will be running on `http:// 0.0.0.0:10000`.
-Navigate to this link in your browser.
+Navigate to this link in your browser to use the webapp.

 ## Usage

 There are two ways to access someone's profile ingest:
-- **Direct URL Access**: Replace `linkedin.com` with `linkedingest.onrender.com` in any LinkedIn profile URL:
+- **Direct URL Access**: Replace `linkedin.com` with `linkedingest.onrender.com` (or whatever URL you hosted it on) in any LinkedIn profile URL:
    ```
    https://linkedin.com/in/john-doe-123 → https://linkedingest.onrender.com/in/john-doe-123
    ```